Christian Lundgaard: 2021

 In Jeddah, Lundgaard qualified fourth.
-In a highly entertaining race in the first sprint, Lundgaard was involved in a tense battle with teammate Pourchaire, Piastri and Jehan Daruvala to eventually finish seventh.
-However, Daruvala was given a penalty for an off-track advantage, promoting Lundgaard to sixth.
-In the second sprint race, Lundgaard made up two places from fifth to third at the start and fought for the lead, but was given a 5-second time penalty for cutting the corner whilst fighting Bent Viscaal.
-When Liam Lawson crashed and bunched the safety car right at the end of the race, the field was bunched up which demoted Lundgaard to 15th.
-In a red-flagged feature race that ended early, Lundgaard lost positions to eighth at the start.
-He made up a place on Marcus Armstrong to finish seventh.
-In Abu Dhabi, Lundgaard ended his Formula 2 career, sprint race 1 was affected by Viscaal hitting him, sprint race 2 was marred by a puncture caused by colliding with Roy Nissany and the feature race was caused by early front wing damage.
-Lundgaard ended the championship in 12th place 50 points compared to teammate Pourchaire with a mammoth 140 in 5th, and was also Lundgaard's worst placing in a full-time series.
+Lundgaard eventually finished seventh following a battle with teammate Pourchaire, Piastri and Jehan Daruvala.
+A post-race penalty for Daruvala from leaving the track and gaining an advantage promoted Lundgaard to sixth.
+In the second sprint race, Lundgaard made up two places from fifth to third at the start and fought for the lead, but was given a 5-second time penalty for cutting a corner whilst fighting Bent Viscaal.
+Lundgaard would be classified fifteenth after a crash from Liam Lawson brought out a safety car at the end of the race.
+In the feature race, Lundgaard dropped to eighth at the start, making up one position on Marcus Armstrong to finish seventh.

+In Abu Dhabi, Lundgaard's final Formula 2 round, he qualified twelfth.
+In sprint race 1, a collision with Viscaal led to a fifteenth place finish.
+In the sprint race 2, a puncture caused by a collision with Roy Nissany led to an eighteenth place finish.
+In the feature race, early front wing damage led to a fifteenth place finish, resulting in his second point-less weekend during the season.
+Lundgaard ended the championship in twelfth place with fifty points, his worst placing in a full-time series.